jbalde/proxy-only/README.md

 .setProxy(ip, 8213,  'http')
 ```

-Should be the same with Chrome and Firefox.
+Should work with Chrome and Firefox.